Costa Rica Taxes

 ANNUAL PROPERTY TAXES

-The law states that the administration and collection functions for property taxes to the local governments or Municipalidades where the property is located.
+The law states that the administration and collection functions for property taxes to the local governments or Municipalidades in Costa Rica where the property is located.
 It is the responsibility of the Municipality to conduct property appraisals and collect the corresponding property tax.

 The property values on the books of Municipalities is far below the actual market value of the property and each Municipality is implementing its own property tax program to update its property tax data base.
 The property tax is established on an annual basis and may be paid annually, by semester or by quarter depending on the procedures established by each local government.
 Property taxes are about .25 percent of the value of a home.
 So, on a home that is valued at $100,000 you will pay around $250.00.